ECCC-CDAS/RClimDex/README.rst

 ----------

 * I am Rodney Chan of `Climate Data and Analysis Section`_, Environment and Climate Change Canada and the current maintainer of RClimDex.
 You can contact me at rodney.chan@canada.ca
 * Please note that RClimDex1.1 is an old release and is not currently being maintained.
-Please see out latest release of RClimdex `here`_.
+Please see out latest releases of RClimdex `here`_.

 .. _Climate Data and Analysis Section: https://github.com/ECCC-CDAS
 .. _here: https://github.com/ECCC-CDAS/RClimDex/releases